xstherrera1987/divecatalina.net/wp-content/themes/DiveCatalina.net/README.md

 TODO
 ---
-+ Services page structure
++ Services page structure should not show XYZ-Widget but only top-level pages

-+ subpages still show up in nav bar
++ nav bar doesn't drop down for subpages (missing .parent css class)

++ fonts on main page are off